strongestweapon/hojunsong/works/works.md

 ## The Strongest Weapon In The World
 2007, 2009, 2010
 The strongest weapon in the world project is a series of tries to build an indestructible weapon that DOES NOT attack.
 The first one a.k.a Weapons of Mass Happiness was a heavy aluminum casted spherical shape weapon equipped with geiger counter for radioactive particle detection and a printer for spit out messages when triggered.
 The second strongest weapon in the world was built with students of K-SAD with custom letter engravings on cow bones to emphasize that indestructible data is the the ultimate weapon.
 In 2010, the third version - I Love You weapon was made.
-Armored with thick SC45 steel and with piezo sensor sound module inside, when hit with construction hammer, it says I love you to the attacker.
+Armored with thick SC45 steel and with piezo sensor sound module inside, when hit with construction hammer, it says 'I love you' to the attacker.

 ## Sync-O-Light
 2006, 2017